Entertainment

 The seat in front of him is occupied by a woman who lugs her suitcase in.
 Laal barely looks at her, and instead, digs into a box of golgappas he is carrying for Rupa.
 Paani alagse.
 And then he grunts.
 It is at that moment you know that the next almost three hours are going to be quite an effort.

 Laal Singh Chaddha, largely adheres to the original source material.
 Shoutout to author Atul Kulkarni for everything from the feather at the top to Laal’s “magic shoes” as a youngster, jaadoo ke jute in this, to the metaphorical “running” across the pages of history.
-I don’t mind that golgappas have taken the place of the chocolate box; in fact, I’d say it adds a nice touch of Indian flavor.
+I don’t mind that golgappas have taken the place of the chocolate box.
+In fact, I’d say it adds a nice touch of Indian flavor.
 Despite the fact that the shift in emphasis from “you never know what you might obtain” to “your heart will always want more” is itself a sign that we will leave with an increased desire.

 However, not all of Atul and Advait’s original ideas are adopted.
 As Laal’s mother, Mona Singh suffers from a poor adaptation.
 Laal Singh Chaddha, a typical Maa funda who protected her son from the communal riots that tore apart India in the 1980s and 1990s by teaching him that “desh mein malaria faila hua hai,” undermines the zeal and confidence she instills in Forrest.
-Although they do eventually tie it up with one of the movie’s most realistic lines, “dharam se malaria failta hai,” it came far too late and left us bored.
+Although they do eventually tie it up with one of the movie’s most realistic lines, “dharam se malaria failta hai,”.
+It came far too late and left us bored.

-Kareena’s Rupa, who was derived from Robin Wright’s Jenny in the original, was possibly the starkest example of the Indianization the plot underwent.
+Kareena’s Rupa, who was derived from Robin Wright’s Jenny in the original.
+She was possibly the starkest example of the Indianization the plot underwent.
 It seems as though the filmmakers were aware that Jenny wouldn’t be able to win over the public in her first form.
 She was essential “vegetarianism” to make her more likable.
 Jenny’s 1970s-era craziness, which was propelled by Flower Power, has been reduced to a defenseless lady being imprisoned in Dawood’s 1990s-era Bollywood.
 It is not a horrible cliche, interwoven with a tryst with physical abuse she witnessed being inflicted on her mother as a young child.
 Kareena also looks better than Aamir, who is still grunting, thanks to her smooth performance.

 Overall